aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/markuplevel/_index.md

 public class MarkupLevel
 ```

-A utility class providing constants.
 Specifies the level in the document tree where a particular [StructuredDocumentTag](../../com.aspose.words/structureddocumenttag) can occur.
 ## Fields

 | Field | Description |